 - Smaller patch tasks are better suited to this product

 8. DRYLOK 00917 Waterproof Hydraulic Cement

 It’s the appropriate product for pool restorations because of this.
 This filler fixes metal to masonry, so you can use it to reattach the pool ladder to the wall.
-It also takes 3 to 5 minutes to set, which is quite quick.
+It also takes 3 to 5 minutes to set, which is relatively quick.

-It can resist up to 3,050 pounds of hydrostatic pressure and prevents water from flowing even when under pressure.
+It can resist up to 3,050 pounds of hydrostatic pressure and prevents water from flowing even under pressure.
 The only drawback to this product is that it comes in powder form, which means you must mix it yourself.
-In comparison to pinpoint bottles, it is also more difficult to apply.
+In comparison to pinpoint bottles, it is also more challenging to apply.

 - Withstands pressures of up to 3,050 pounds,